duckietown/course-CRA/modules/perception-fundamentals/docs/02-docs/00_docs.md

 In simple words, instead of extracting information from our camera, we want to introduce some data in the imagery.

-For this exercise concept like camera calibration, homographies, projection matrices, image plane and world coordinates are essential.
-So be sure to have those in mind while you try to solve the exercises in the next sections.
+For this exercise concept like camera calibration, homography and projection matrices, image plane and world coordinates are essential.
+So be sure to have those in mind while you work your way through the exercises in the next sections.

-Here is a quick reminder on what an homography is and how it is obtained:
+Here is a quick reminder on what the homography matrix is and how it is obtained:

 <figure>
   <img style="width:30em" src="images/homography_matrix.png"/>